-Offered every fall and spring semester Prerequisite: ENG 091 with a grade of "C" or higher or reading placement test score as established by District policy and MAT 100 or higher with a grade of "C" or higher or BUS 111 with a grade of "C" or higher or math placement test score as established by District policy or instructor approval
+Offered every fall and spring semester Prerequisite: ENG 055 or higher with a grade of "C" or higher or writing placement test score as established by District policy and ENG 090 or higher with a grade of "C" or higher or reading placement test score as established by District policy and MAT 100 or higher with a grade of "C" or higher or math placement test score as established by District policy or instructor approval

 A course designed to prepare individuals for entry-level positions as nursing assistants in structured health care settings directly supervised by a registered or licensed practical nurse.
-Successful completion of the certification written and manual skills exams will lead to a certification as a Certified Nursing Assistant (CNA) through the Arizona State Board of Nursing, Students must take NUR 100G, Nursing Assistant Lab, concurrently with this course.
-Students must attain a minimum of 120 hours of total instruction, which must include a minimum of 40 hours of classroom instruction, 20 hours in the skills lab, and 40 clinical hours in a skilled nursing facility.
-The Arizona State Board of Nursing requirements for certification include proof of legal presence in the United States and disclosure of felony conviction(s).
+Successful completion of the certification written and manual skills exams will lead to a certification as a Licensed Nursing Assistant (LNA) through the Arizona State Board of Nursing.
+Students must take NUR 100G, Nursing Assistant Lab, concurrently with this course.
+Students must attain a minimum of 120 hours of total instruction. which must include a minimum of 40 hours of classroom instruction, 20 hours in the skills lab, and 40 clinical hours in a skilled nursing facility.
+The Arizona State Board of Nursing requirements for certification include proof of legal presence in the United States and disclosure of felony conviction(s) through a background check paid to Corporate Screening.
 Fingerprints are required in order for DPS/FBI to conduct background checks for criminal convictions.
 Student must provide proof of current TB skin test, or a clear chest X-ray, or a statement from a health care provider indicating student is free from symptoms of pulmonary tuberculosis.